The general assembly is a company’s top management body. Here, the shareholders decide and vote on significant matters in the company.

 - Proposals made by the shareholders

-What is an extraordinary general meeting?
+What is an extraordinary general assembly?

-There are no fixed requirements for the content of an extraordinary general meeting’s agenda, apart from the fact that there must be elected a chairman responsible for preparing the minutes/minutes of the general meeting.
+There are no fixed requirements for the content of an extraordinary general meeting’s agenda, apart from the fact that there must be elected a chairman responsible for preparing the minutes/minutes of the general assembly.